-As mentioned earlier, I ate at Prepkitchen for lunch and was pleasantly pleased by the menu.
+As mentioned earlier, we ate at Prepkitchen for lunch and was pleasantly pleased by the menu.
 It had a good mix of both traditional lunch items like sandwiches and salads plus more eclectic entrees if you were looking for a more exciting lunch.

-I’d also heard good things about the bacon wrapped dates at Prepkitchen and that they were some of the best around so I ordered a plate as an appetizer for my friend and me.
+We’d also heard good things about the bacon wrapped dates at Prepkitchen and that they were some of the best around so we ordered a plate as an appetizer for my friend and me.
 We were not disappointed.
 The bacon wrapped dates were made with blue cheese and turns out the “everything is better with cheese” mantra applies to bacon wrapped dates as well.
 Sweet, salty and creamy.
 Delicious.

-For my entrée, I got the tuna melt.
+For my entrée, we got the tuna melt.
 It wasn’t that exciting, but it sounded like the right fit for the rare rainy San Diego day that was happening outside.
 This wasn’t your average tuna melt, though.
 It had aged gouda melted on top of a tuna salad that had a kick to it thanks to caramelized onions and remoulade.

 My friend got the cheese burger and it was one impressively decadent looking burger with a good heaping of gruyere, bacon, caramelized onions and an egg on top.